SaffathA/SaffathA/README.md

 ## Me

-* Freshman of Grand Blanc High School
+* Sophmore of Grand Blanc High School
 * Interested in careers surrounding Computer Science and med
 * Interested in coding
 * great person to have a conversation with (listener and responder)
 * He/Him

 ## reach me here
-* saffathahmed08@gbstu.org
+* saffathahmed08@gbstu.org or saffathahmed7@gmail.com
 * 810-445-9424

 ## Check me out here